 In the foyer there is no agenda.
 It is not a prayer group or a Bible study group.
 The only structured element is time.
 The foyer meal usually lasts 2 hours.
 It is a relaxed, informal gathering for food, fun and fellowship.

-Use the form below to register for a foyer group.
+Please download and complete the registration form or use the online form below to register for a foyer group.